 10 Experts on the Value and Benefits of Texting

 But we're not the only ones who sing the praises of text messaging.
-In fact, numerous healthcare and communication experts from throughout the country have gone on the record to do just that.
+In fact, numerous healthcare and communication experts throughout the country have gone on the record to do just that.

 Here are quotes from 10 such experts about texting.

 1. Dr. Clement Bottino, Boston Children's Hospital and Harvard Medical School: "Most of my paid clinical time is spent rushing through 15-minute visits and slogging through electronic paperwork.
 With texting, the rush disappears.
 Patients can text me when they want and there are no boxes to tick.
 I can answer questions, put worried parents' minds at ease and prevent unnecessary ER visits.
 It feels invigorating, the opposite of burnout." via WBUR